Now let's really talk about them.

-- Epic Rocking: While their songs can range from standard pop length (about three minutes or so) to six-minutes, "Whenever You See Fit" (Modest Mouse's longest song at a little over fourteen minutes), "Trucker's Atlas," "The Stars Are Projectors," "Night On the Sun," and "Spitting Venom" are the most epic.
+- Epic Rocking: While their songs can range from Miniscule Rocking to standard pop length (about three minutes or so) to six or even seven minutes, "Whenever You See Fit" (Modest Mouse's longest song at a little over fourteen minutes), "Trucker's Atlas," "The Stars Are Projectors," "Night on the Sun," and "Spitting Venom" are the most epic.

 - Fake-Out Fade-Out: "Night On the Sun."

 - He's Back: For Green in 2007; for the band itself, after a five year hiatus, in 2004.

 - I Am the Band: Isaac Brock was always the driving force behind the band, but he really started fitting this role after Modest Mouse expanded beyond a Rock Trio, and after the departure of mainstay Eric Judy.

 - Lighter and Softer: The Moon & Antarctica is a weird, zig-zagged example.
 Musically, it's much more subdued than its rambunctious, borderline punk rock predecessor, The Lonesome Crowded West.
 On the other hand, it also features some of their most dark and depressing lyrics, which is really saying something.